Lisik: Origin Point: Production

 On February 7, 2025, director John Renz Cahilig talks about the difference between Lisik: Origin Point and the South Korean series All of Us Are Dead.
 The director said that his upcoming film take place in a school where the experiment of the professor cause the outbreak in the school.
 He added that All of Us Are Dead introduced "hambies", half human and half zombie hybrid.

 He also added that they are not copycat because the characters in their film are unique he also think that the characters in All of Us Are Dead are very chaotic, they have similar setting but not the same.

 Release

-The film was theatrically released on February 19, 2025, under PinoyFlix banner.
+The film was theatrically released in the Philippines February 19, 2025, under PinoyFlix banner.